Privacy Policy

 Information you give to us.

 You may give us information about you by filling in a form, contacting us by phone or e-mail or in person.
-This includes information you provide if you complete a membership form or export support application on behalf of a business and if you complete an application form or otherwise apply for a job here, either directly, or via a third party.
+This includes information you provide if you complete a membership form, a project based activity form or if you complete an application form or otherwise apply for a job here, either directly, or via a third party.

 The information you give us depends on the reason for you contacting us, but may include your name, job title, address, e-mail address and phone number and financial and debit/credit card information.